Hemit99123/talemai-cli-tool/README.md

 ## Commit Guide:

+- To publish your commit to Pip, use the prefix "Publish:" in your commit message.
+You should add this to a merge commit message to main branch.

-To commit properly in this project, you must update the verison of the package in `setup.py`.
+- You must update the verison of the package in `setup.py` when publishing to Pip.
 If you do not, the build command run by Github Actions will fail and the changes will not be pushed to the Pip registry.
 You will know this is the case if you get the following error:

 ![image](https://github.com/user-attachments/assets/5d6af954-c848-4647-8c47-6168e93462d8)